groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/image/xlsx.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Add Image Signatures to XLSX Files Using Java Applications"
+head_title: "Add image to XLSX using Java"
 head_description: "The Java API allows you to add image signatures to XLSX files.
 Easily insert images into PDFs, Word documents, Excel sheets, presentations, and more."

 ############################# Header ############################
-title: "Add Image Signatures to XLSX Using Java"
+title: "Add image signatures to XLSX"
 description: "Use GroupDocs.Signature for Java to insert images into various office document formats, including PDFs, Word, Excel, and image files.
 An image with a boss's signature can add an impressive touch!"
 subtitle: "GroupDocs.Signature for Java"